gokulmInfy/m2x-particle-core/README.md

 In the M2XStreamClient, the following API functions are provided:

 * `updateStreamValue`: Send stream value to M2X server
+* `updateStreamValues`: Post a single value to multiple streams with no timestamp to M2X server
 * `postDeviceUpdates`: Post values from multiple streams to M2X server
 * `listStreamValues`: Receive stream value from M2X server
 * `updateLocation`: Send location value of a device to M2X server